Vertical Skimo Races in the Alps

 Stats: 2.8km and 450m+

 There are categories for race, recreation and snowshoeing.
-Both the start and finish are accessible to spectators and the restaurant at the finish, remains open until 9PM.
+Although the event follows a marked and controlled course, full avalanche safety equipment—including a beacon, shovel, and probe—is strictly required.
+Both the start and finish lines are spectator-friendly, and the summit restaurant remains open until 21h, welcoming racers and fans alike to celebrate.

 More Uphill Events

 The races above are only a small host of the copious events put on across the Alps.
-Other local races in the Alps include the Trace Des Grandes Vertical in Chamonix, France; the Belier Blanc in La Clusaz, France; the Montée de Sainte Foy Tarentaise in Sainte Foy, France; the Asitz Skitour Race in Leogang, Austria; the Assaut du Haut Fleury in Praz de Lys Sommand, France; and the Defi du CMSAB in Areches-Beaufort, France.
+Other local races in the Alps include the Trace Des Grandes Vertical in Chamonix, France; the Belier Blanc in La Clusaz, France; the Vertica Louron in Val Louron, France; the Montée Givrée d’Orcières in Orcières-Merlette; the Assaut du Haut Fleury in Praz de Lys Sommand, France; and the Defi du CMSAB in Areches-Beaufort, France.

-Wherever you may be, it is likely that the local sports club has an opportunity for uphill enthusiasts to share in the suffering of racing uphill together!
+Wherever you may be in the Alps, it is likely that the local sports club has an opportunity for uphill enthusiasts to share in the “suffering” of racing uphill together!

 Why Trail Runners Skimo

 Want to learn more about getting started in skimo, and why it’s a popular winter training for trail runners?
-Grace wrote a blog about that too – Skimo for Trail Runners: A Brief Primer.
+Pro skimo racer Grace Staberg wrote a blog about that – Skimo for Trail Runners: A Brief Primer.